hb9kns/webforms/README.md

 show/hide operation can also be applied to all pages, i.e the corresponding page records are simultaneously shown/hidden.

+Header fields with the structure `list=listname` will result in the corresponding field being a selection field, with options coming from lines in the file `listname` beginning with '+' (only the part after TAB is used).
+This allows to predefine a limited number of possible entries for certain fields.

 Page entries with leading `-` normally are not displayed when the page is rendered, but they can be un-hidden, and also be edited.